Hiring a Tax Professional Versus DIY’ing With TurboTax

 Focus on these two designations:

 - CPA: Certified Public Accountant.
 CPAs must pass four exams, amongst other rigorous requirements.
 You need a CPA who focuses on taxes.
 It may be odd to read this because most people think CPA = taxes.
-In reality, of the CPA’s four exams, only one out of the four tests covers taxes.
-The other three tests will be of limited use to you as a client: financial accounting, business law and economics, and financial statement auditing.
+In reality, of the CPA’s four exams, only one covers taxes.
+The other three exams will be of limited use to you as a client: financial accounting, business law and economics, and financial statement auditing.

 - EA: Enrolled Agent.
 This license is administered by the IRS.
 It consists of three rigorous exams.
 All three exams focus on taxes only.